physar/ros_hokuyo_urg04lx_description/README.md

 * [ROS1 Noetic Ninjemys](https://github.com/RoboStack/ros-noetic)

 You should know that ros-noetic is only supported for Ubuntu 20:04.
-To run nos-netic you need [RoboStack](https://github.com/RoboStack/ros-noetic), which solves all dependencies on a specific version of Ubuntu.
+To run nos-noetic you need [RoboStack](https://github.com/RoboStack/ros-noetic), which solves all dependencies on a specific version of Ubuntu.

 The installation of ros-noetic for RoboStack is as follows: